 I bought a yummy pound cake from our local grocery store.
-Let the bakery department do your work for you on this project.
+I thought, why not let the bakery department do your work for me on this project.

 The cake that I bought came in a loaf shape and I ended up cutting off the domed top.
-If you make your sheet cake it will be a flat cake.
+If you feel like making a sheet cake it won’t be domed as my store bought pound cake.

 It is heavenly!

 Place a round circle on a serving plate and place on a cake turntable.
 Frost the top and add a second cake layer.
 Again, frost and repeat until you have however many layers.
 Please refer to the frosting tips below.

 Just for more recipes here is a lovely list: